TWBug/GoldCardHenge/content/legal/privacy.en.md

 ## 10. Language
 This Privacy Policy is written in Chinese.
 If this Privacy Policy is translated into other languages, it should be for convenience only and should not be used to explain or apply this Privacy Policy.
-The English version of this Privacy Policy is for referring only.
+The English version of this Privacy Policy is for reference only.
 In case of any inconsistency, the Chinese version shall prevail.

 ## 11. Self-Protection